-It's been a long time coming - Maguire
+I wanted to go out & earn it - Maguire

-Leona Maguire: 'It's been a long time coming' - Irishwoman thrilled with LPGA Tour breakthrough
+Leona Maguire: 'I wanted to go out and earn it' - Irishwoman thrilled with LPGA Tour breakthrough

 Last updated on .From the section Golf

-Leona Maguire says she is thrilled to have landed her maiden LPGA Tour title but admits it felt like it was "a long time coming".
+Leona Maguire says she is "really proud" to have landed her maiden LPGA Tour title after securing the Drive On Championship in impressive fashion.

-The Irishwoman hit seven birdies in a closing five under par 67 to beat American Lexi Thompson by three shots at the Drive On Championship.
+The Irishwoman hit seven birdies in a closing five under par 67 to beat American Lexi Thompson by three shots.

-Maguire's win in Florida was the first by an Irish golfer on the LPGA Tour.
+Maguire's win in Fort Myers, Florida was the first by an Irish golfer on the LPGA Tour.

 "I suppose you don't know it's going to happen until it actually does," said the 27-year-old.